 Ticks can be active at any time when the temperature is above freezing.
 This includes most of spring, summer, and part of the fall months.
 They are most commonly found in shady, moist areas of the ground.
 They live in and around tall grasses, bushes, gardens, and in or at the edge of woods.

-“Ticks are prevalent at all times of day.
-During the summer months, be aware of the presence of ticks and take measures to keep them off of you,” says Allan.
+Ticks are prevalent at all times of day.
+During the summer months, keep an eye out for ticks and take measures to keep them off of you.

 The simplest way to avoid getting bitten by a tick is to avoid overgrown areas where they are most likely to be present.
 For those who enjoy spending time outdoors, especially hiking or camping, there are preventative measures that can be taken to keep ticks off of you.

-“For those who like spending time outdoors or in the woods, avoiding areas with long grass and shrubs will reduce the likelihood of getting a tick.”
+For those who like spending time outdoors or in the woods, avoiding areas with long grass and shrubs will reduce the likelihood of getting a tick.

 Unlike most bugs, ticks typically remain attached to your body after they bite you.
 In some cases, a new tick can be shaken off of your skin.
 However, if the tick has been on the skin for a bit longer, it may be more difficult to remove.

-“Get a good pair of fine point tweezers, get as close to the skin as possible, and grab hold of it.
-Then, pull slowly and steadily, applying constant pressure, to pull it out.”
+Get a good pair of fine point tweezers, get as close to the skin as possible, and grab hold of it.
+Then, pull slowly and steadily, applying constant pressure, to pull it out.

 Do not grab the tick with your fingers and attempt to remove, as this can cause the tick to break, leaving some of it under your skin.
-If you experience any difficulty removing a tick, go to the nearest immediate care location for assistance.
+If you experience any difficulty removing a tick, go to the nearest urgent care location for assistance.

-“When evaluating a tick bite, there are times when a one-time dose of antibiotics can prevent Lyme disease.
-At Rochester Regional Immediate Care locations, we have this treatment available to give at the time of your visit.”
+When evaluating a tick bite, there are times when a one-time dose of antibiotics can prevent Lyme disease.
+At Rochester Regional Urgent Care locations, we have this treatment available.

 Lyme disease is caused by the bacteria Borrelia burgdorferi, and is transmitted to humans through a bite from an infected tick.
 For this to happen, a tick has to be present on skin for at least 24 hours.